mindspore-ai/docs/tutorials/source_en/advanced/mixed_precision.md

 The `Model` interface provides the input `amp_level` to achieve automatic mixed precision, or the user can set the operator involved in the Cell to FP16 via `to_float(ms.float16)` to achieve manual mixed precision.

+> This method only supports Ascend and GPU.

 #### Automatic Mixed-Precision

 To use the automatic mixed-precision, you need to call the `Model` API to transfer the network to be trained and optimizer as the input.
 This API converts the network model operators into FP16 operators.